-A month ago the Dallas Morning News reported that in 2016, only one college in Texas graduated more than 100 black men who had started at the school as freshmen.
-Though more black and Latino students are attending and graduating from college than a decade ago, their numbers still lag behind white students—a gap that Southern Methodist University’s Candice Bledsoe is trying to dissolve.
-A professor of liberal studies (and a woman of color herself), she founded the Action Research Center to teach minority high school students and their parents about tools needed to be successful in college.
+The Dallas Morning News reported that in 2016, only one college in Texas graduated more than 100 Black men who had started at the school as freshmen.
+Though more Black and Latino students are attending and graduating from college than a decade ago, their numbers still lag behind white students—a gap that Southern Methodist University’s Candice Bledsoe is trying to dissolve.
+A professor of liberal studies (and a woman of color herself), she founded the Action Research Center to teach high school students of color and their parents about tools needed to be successful in college.

 Bledsoe also leads The Collective, which provides space for women of color to share their stories via meetings and symposiums throughout the year.
 We met with Bledsoe on the hilltop to talk about her passion for education—and what’s keeping students out of college.

 What inspired you to found the Action Research Center?